Trump calls Fauci a 'disaster' and seeks to reassure his team he can win

 Biden campaign manager Jen O’Malley Dillon said over the weekend that national poll figures were misleading because must-win states were close.

-Reporting by Jeff Mason and Steve Holland; Editing by Colleen Jenkins and Howard Goller
+Reporting by Jeff Mason and Steve Holland; Additional reporting by David Morgan; Editing by Colleen Jenkins, Howard Goller and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.